goes-funky/fe-playground/README_E2E.md

 - supports double-clicking a row and opening the `Product form` to edit every property of a `Product`
 - supports double-clicking the `Stock` cell to edit the value directly from the grid
 - supports double-clicking the `Price` cell to edit the value directly from the grid
-- correctly validates the `Product form` when entering non-sensical values
+- correctly validates the inputs in the `Product form`
 - supports sorting the list by `Stock`

 ## Definition of Done